Land Rover Discovery review: Still high and mighty

 Overview

-From fairly humble beginnings in 1989, the Land Rover Discovery has evolved into a fully-fledged premium entrant in the hugely popular SUV market sector.
+From fairly humble beginnings in 1989, the Land Rover Discovery has evolved into a fully-fledged premium entrant in the hugely popular SUV segment.
 Obviously, it is now the bedrock of the Land Rover product line-up, and is still on the top of lots of buyers’ shopping lists for their seven-seater family cars.
 Oh yes, and it goes off-road, too…

 Today, it’s under attack from other Land Rovers, chief of which is the brilliant and slightly cooler Land Rover Defender 130.
 The Discovery also finds itself on the same shortlists as other upscale off-roaders, such as the Audi Q7, BMW X5 and Mercedes-Benz GLE, which can’t hope to keep up with the Land Rover off-road, but do a jolly good job of relaxing their drivers on it.